lighthouse-labs/gitbook-node-chat-tutorial/content/part1/final-css.md

 <br>
 <br>

-But, if you're ready to see the code, you're almost there...
+But, if you're ready to see the code, you're almost there.

 <br>
 <br>
 <br>
 <br>
 <br>
 <br>
 <br>
 <br>
 <br>
 <br>

 I said, almost.